-I am pleased to invite you to attend the 2021 annual meeting of stockholders of Kadant Inc. The meeting will be held on Wednesday, May 19, 2021 at 2:30 p.m. at our corporate office located at One Technology Park Drive, Westford, Massachusetts 01886.
-Due to the on-going public health concerns relating to the COVID-19 pandemic and to support the health and well-being of our stockholders, employees and communities, a virtual access component will be available for our 2021 annual meeting.
-In addition to the physical portion of the meeting at the corporate office of Kadant Inc., the 2021 annual meeting will also be held over the Internet in a virtual meeting format, via live webcast.
+I am pleased to invite you to attend the 2022 annual meeting of stockholders of Kadant Inc. The meeting will be held on Wednesday, May 18, 2022 at 2:30 p.m. at our corporate office located at One Technology Park Drive, Westford, Massachusetts 01886.
+In addition, a virtual access component will be available for our 2022 annual meeting.
+In addition to the physical portion of the meeting at the corporate office of Kadant Inc., the 2022 annual meeting will also be held over the Internet in a virtual meeting format, via live webcast.
 You will be able to attend the annual meeting in person or via the webcast.
 Stockholders who attend via the webcast will be able to vote and submit questions by visiting https://agm.issuerdirect.com/kai and entering a control number.
 Further information about how to attend the annual meeting via the webcast, vote your shares online during the meeting and submit questions during the meeting is included in the attached notice of meeting and proxy statement.
 Details regarding the business to be conducted at the meeting are described in the enclosed notice of the meeting and proxy statement.

 We make our proxy materials available over the Internet and stockholders will receive a notice describing the Internet availability of our proxy materials.
 The notice contains instructions for accessing our proxy materials over the Internet or requesting a paper copy of the proxy materials by mail.
-Our proxy materials include this proxy statement and our 2020 annual report to stockholders, containing our audited financial statements and information about our business.
+Our proxy materials include this proxy statement and our 2021 annual report to stockholders, containing our audited financial statements and information about our business.